henrik/octopress/source/_posts/2014-08-07-login-setup.markdown

 "Log out" is what you do.

-A "logout" (or "log-out") is the act of logging out.
+A "logout" (or "log-out") is a thing: the act of logging out.
 It's also used in phrases like "a logout page".

 ## "set up" vs. "setup"